xplosionmind/old.tommi.space/_notes/public/Importing workflow.md

 ---
 date: 2020-12-23
-updated: 2021-09-05T18:22:06.925161+02:00
+updated: 2021-09-05T18:22:06+02:00
 tags: geek
-description: "How to import and manage pictures and videos in the most seamless way possible"
+description: How to import and manage pictures and videos in the most seamless way possible
-aliases: ["Photo importing workflow"]
+aliases: Photo importing workflow
 permalink: /import
-redirect_from: ["/photo-import", "/photos-import", "/import-photo", "/import-photos", "/photos-importing", "/importing-photos", "/photo-importing-workflow", "/photo-importing-workflow", "/media-importing", "/media-import", "/media-importing-workflow", "/import-workflow", "/importing-workflow"]
+redirect_from: ['/photo-import', '/photos-import', '/import-photo', '/import-photos', '/photos-importing', '/importing-photos', '/photo-importing-workflow', '/photo-importing-workflow', '/media-importing', '/media-import', '/media-importing-workflow', '/import-workflow', '/importing-workflow']
 ---
 Let’s be honest: importing and managing personal media without relying on big tech software is a stressful, itchy, and exhausting process.
 I am constantly trying to make it as simple, quick, and reliable as possible, but I am having a hard time.
 Below I noted some some of my experiments and the steps I currently follow.